AndroidCrypto/TFT_eSPI/README.md

 ### ESP32-S3 processor

-Note: up to now I have no modifications available to run an ESP32-S3 board with Arduino core 3.x.x and above, sorry.
+You don't need any modifications to run the library with an ESP32-S3 board with Arduino core 3.x.x, but have to use the

+    #define USE_HSPI_PORT

+setting in your "User_Setups" settings file.

 # Original Description